opendata-swiss/ogd-handbook-site/MAINTENANCE.md

 To ensure the system is working as expected, the following checks should be made:

-- [] Ensure that the generated web site looks and works as expected
+- [ ] Ensure that the generated web site looks and works as expected
-- [] Check that there are no errors in the site generator logs
-- [] Make a modification to the content and check that it is published
+- [ ] Make a modification to the content, and check that it is published
+- [ ] Check that there are no errors in the site generator logs
+- [ ] Check that there are no errors in the browser error console
+- [ ] Check that there are no errors in the web administration console (Plesk)

 The complete and current source code and content can be downloaded at anytime from the GitHub repositories.